 Socks are vital.
 I actually cannot stress this enough.
 Get a good pair (or a few good pairs) of walking socks for your adventures.

 Hats and gloves are really a personal choice for campers.
-Depending on the weather, you may opt for thinner glove liners to protect your hands from the chills, or thick ski gloves if it’s going to be really cold.
-The same goes for hats, a thick woolly hat in cold temperatures and a thinner beanie style in milder temperatures.
+Depending on the weather, you may opt for thinner glove liners to protect your hands from the chills, or thicker ski gloves if it’s going to be really cold.
+The same goes for hats, a nice thick woolly hat in cold temperatures and a thinner beanie style hat in milder temperatures.
 Hat wise, I always opt for a wide-brimmed straw hat in summer.

 We’ve mentioned it in other blogs, but it is vital you go to bed in DRY clothes and not the clothes you’ve been wandering around in all day.
 What you choose to wear is really up to you, I prefer loose cotton pyjamas in warm weather and a full feet included onesie in colder temperatures.

 Bonus points if you wander across the campsite to the loo in your dinosaur onesie!